 The horn is also unique in that it is the only animal with spiral teeth.
 The left tooth comes out of the jaw like a corkscrew through the lip.

 Sometimes you can find a male narwhal with two tusks.
 This happens when the right tooth grows into a tusk also.
 However, when the right tusks grow, it usually does not look like the first tusk.

-It is usually shorter, although it spirals in exactly the same way to the left.
-Narwhal’s tusks are very flexible and not as hard as you would imagine.
-The tusk can be bent about a foot in any direction, and it would not break.
+It is usually shorter, although it spirals in the same way to the left.
+Narwhal’s tusks are flexible and not as complicated as you imagine.
+The tusk can be bent about a foot in any direction and would not break.